 Here are five options to make your kitchen look more custom:

-1. Put in a couple of glass-fronted doors.
+1. Put in some glass-fronted doors.

 This is one of the easiest changes to make.
 In effect you’re replacing the center panel of your upper cabinet doors with glass panels, and a good carpenter can get it done easily enough (or make you a couple of new doors from scratch, if your current ones aren’t amenable for some reason).